edsu/wikistream/README.md

 * install [npm](http://npmjs.org/)
 * npm install

-Next you'll want to use and/or adjust the default configuration:
+Next you''ll want to use and/or adjust the default configuration:

     cp config.json.example config.json